These tips on setting goals will get you on your way to building a career that meets your needs and interests.

 Again, once you have your goal phrased in a positive way, ask yourself what you would be doing if you were moving toward that goal, be very specific, and use your answer to that question to determine the steps you need to take to move toward your positive goal.

-Tips on setting goals can be crucial in helping you move toward career success.
+Goal setting can be crucial in helping you move toward career success.
 Often people fail to achieve their dreams, not for lack of hard work and motivation, but simply because they failed to define their dreams in a manner that allowed them to effectively move toward their goals.
 Setting career goals that are positive, observable and measurable is the first step toward achieving them